devops-surya/devops-training/Fast_Track_April_2022/Terraform/Terraform.md

 ## Need for Infrastructure Provisioning:
 * The main moto of IAAC is that you write & execute the code to define, deploy, update and destroy your infrastructure.
-* In CI/CD pipelines, we need to create various test environments according to organizational QA policy.
+* In CI/CD pipelines, we need to create various test environments according to organizational QA policy, and need to destroy them once after the work is done.

 ## Understanding of Terraform/Terminology: